372nd COVID-19 fatality reported; Guam in 'high' COVID-19 risk level

 - Percentage of staffed inpatient beds in use by patients with confirmed COVID-19 cases: 6%.

-COVID-19-related deaths are sporadic, while intensive care unit-level of care for patients remains low at one or two the past few days.
+COVID-19-related deaths are sporadic, while the number of patients under intensive care remains low at one or two patients during the past few days.

 372nd fatality